GoogleContainerTools/container-debug-support/skaffold-duct-tape/README.md

   - mount a volume to hold the debugging support files
   - provide an initContainer to populate the volume
   - mount the volume to the applicable containers

+This directory includes a `skaffold.yaml` for development of the the `duct-tape` initContainer image.
+To add support for a new language runtime, run `skaffold dev` and tweak `duct-tape/Dockerfile` to download and install the necessary files in `/duct-tape`.
+The initContainer will then copy the contents of this image into place via its entrypoint (`install.sh`).